MFarkha/my-goroutines-example/README.md

 ### How to start

-- `go run main.go`
+- `go mod tidy` - install dependencies
+- uncomment `StartSomething()` in `main.go` alongside with import to run a module
-- `cat sample.txt | go run main.go` - calculate number of characters in the file
+- `go run main.go` - run the wrapper main function

 ### Check directories for various concurency patterns